Elizabeth Klarer: Flying Saucer Hill

-In 1954, her sister May, then resident on the farm Whyteleafe in the Natal midlands, relayed to her that the native Zulu people were reporting appearances of the lightning bird in the sky.
-In response Elizabeth and her children travelled from Johannesburg to the farm, and she ascended Flying Saucer Hill the following day, December 27.
-There she claimed to have seen the star ship descend.
-It hovered three metres above ground, while only emitting a soft hum – its hull spinning, though its central dome remained stationary.
+In 1954, Klarer's sister May, then residing on the farm Whyteleafe in the Natal midlands, relayed to her that the native Zulu people were reporting appearances of the lightning bird in the sky.
+In response, Elizabeth and her children travelled from Johannesburg to the farm, and she ascended Flying Saucer Hill the following day, 27 December.
+There she claimed to have seen the starship descend.
+It hovered three metres above ground, emitting only a soft hum – its hull spinning, though its central dome remained stationary.
 The spaceman who later identified himself as Akon was supposedly clearly visible through one of three portholes, but a barrier of heat that emanated from the ship prevented her from approaching, and his scout ship departed again.

-Some 18 months later, she visited the hilltop again, after further reports of the lightning bird.
-On this occasion, on 7 April 1956, Akon took her aboard his scout ship, a craft some 60 ft in diameter.
+On 7 April 1956, she visited the hilltop again, after further reports of the "lightning bird".
+This time Akon took her aboard his scout ship, a craft some 60 ft in diameter.
 Inside, she met a second pilot, stocky and darker-skinned than Akon, who was supposedly a botanist as well as an astrophysicist.
 She was allegedly shown a lens that offered views through the craft's floor.
 With only a hum emanating from below and no sense of movement, they were transported to the enormous cigar-shaped mother ship which had a garden-like interior.
 After meeting its inhabitants, she was returned to the hilltop, a similar arrangement as that made between Adamski and Orthon in 1952.
 During the encounter kisses were exchanged and Akon revealed that Elizabeth was in fact a reincarnated Venusian, and long-lost soulmate.
 He further explained that they occasionally took Earth women as partners, as the offspring strengthened their race with an infusion of new blood.
 He also claimed that a number of Venusians were surreptitiously living among human beings.

 From 17:45 on 30 April 1956, various observers noted a steady red glow poised at a rocky section of the hill, which remained there until 2:00 in the morning.
 No sign of a fire could be found afterwards.

-On July 17, 1956, after their family farm was sold, she made a subsequent visit to the area, and claimed to have taken a series of 7 photos of Akon's scout ship using her sister's (or daughter's) simple Brownie box camera.
-Vivid light flashes turned into a dull grey craft enveloped in a shimmering heat haze.
-For an hour the disc darted silently over a rise near the farmhouse, making several weaving detours, and it shone like silver in bright sunlight before streaking away out of sight.
-Edgar Sievers, a ufologist from Pretoria, stated that her family saw her leave the homestead alone, and suggested that the frail Elizabeth would have found it difficult to throw a car hubcap and photograph it at the same time.
-He also stated that no make of hubcap had been illustrated to sufficiently resemble the disc in the photos.
+On 17 July, 1956, after their family farm was sold, Klarer revisited the area, and claimed to have taken a series of seven photos of Akon's scout ship using her sister's (or daughter's) simple Brownie box camera.
+She claimed that vivid light flashes turned into a dull grey craft enveloped in a shimmering heat haze, and that for an hour the disc darted silently over a rise near the farmhouse, making several weaving detours, and shone like silver in bright sunlight before streaking away out of sight.
+Edgar Sievers, a ufologist from Pretoria, said that Klarer's family saw her leave the homestead alone, and suggested that the frail Elizabeth would have found it difficult to throw a car hubcap and photograph it at the same time.
+He also stated that no type of hubcap was known to sufficiently resemble the disc in the photos.